SideSlide - Tour

 • When the container is folded at the bottom of the workspace, it will unfold from 'bottom to top':

-• When the 'Container from Folder' setting is enabled, dragging a folder from the Windows Explorer to the workspace will create a container with shortcuts to the files within.
+• When the "Container from Folder" setting is enabled, dragging a folder from Windows Explorer to the workspace creates a container containing shortcuts to the files inside.

-• The icon for a shrunken container will be based on the first shortcut you add to it, but it's possible to select a different one via the container right-click menu, or by right-clicking a shortcut inside the container and selecting the 'Use icon' command.
+• The icon for a shrunken container is initially based on the first shortcut added to it.
+However, you can change it through the Container Properties dialog or by right-clicking a shortcut within the container and selecting the "Use icon" command.

-• Select multiple containers with the mouse or by holding down the [Ctrl] key and clicking the container name label when it's fully visible of folded, or icon, when shrunk.
+• To select multiple containers, use the mouse or hold down the [Ctrl] key and click the container’s name label (when fully visible or folded) or its icon (when shrunk).

-• When the container note contains text but is hidden, it will be indicated in the container toolbar with a square over the [N] button in the upper-right corner:
+• If the container note contains text but is hidden, a square will appear over the [N] button in the upper-right corner of the container toolbar to indicate this:

-• Quickly Encrypt/Decrypt notes using RC4 encryption by selecting the appropriate command from the note's right-click menu.
-When the note is encrypted, an "Encrypted" label will be shown at the bottom left side of the note.
-The note will also become disabled so that it can't be edited until it's decrypted.
+• Quickly encrypt or decrypt notes with RC4 encryption by selecting the "Encrypt" command from the note's right-click menu.
+When a note is encrypted, an "Encrypted" label will appear at the bottom left, and the note will be disabled, preventing edits until it is decrypted:

-• Select Settings → Dock → Auto Re-encrypt to re-encrypt decrypted notes as soon as the workspace loses the focus or when decrypting another note.
-This setting is useful in case you enter the wrong password or in case you want to add text to a note and then quickly re-encrypt it without having to re-enter the password.
+• Select Settings → Dock → Auto Re-encrypt to automatically re-encrypt decrypted notes when the workspace loses focus or when decrypting another note.
+This setting is helpful if you enter the wrong password or want to add text to a note and quickly re-encrypt it without needing to re-enter the password.

 • Search inside workspace notes and reminders using Extra → Search Notes or Ctrl+Shift+S: